EMBRYOPSIDA Pirani & Prado

 COMMELINACEAE Mirbel, nom. cons.
 Back to Commelinales

-6-hydroxyflavonoids +; vessels also in stem; raphide canals; hairs uniseriate; stem with swollen nodes; (prophylls lateral); leaves spiral (two-ranked), midrib prominent, sheath closed; andromonoecy common; inflorescences axillary (terminal), (boat-like bracts conspicuous); flowers open one day; K + C, C deliquescent; (G ), septal nectaries 0; micropyle (exo)/endostomal (micropyle naked), outer integument 3-7(-10) cells across, inner 2, (parietal tissue absent, or -2 cells across), nucellar cap to 2 cells across; fruit a loculicidal capsule, endocarp with fibres in vertical series, transversely elongated, variously thickened; (seeds uniseriate); exotesta thin, endotesta silicified, operculum + ["embryotega"]; endosperm nuclear, chalazal haustorium +, cotyledon ± lateral, suspensor 0; n = 4³; coleoptile +.
+6-hydroxyflavonoids +; vessels also in stem; raphide canals; hairs uniseriate; stem with swollen nodes; (prophylls lateral); leaves spiral (two-ranked), midrib prominent, sheath closed, Vorläuferspitze 0 [?level]; andromonoecy common; inflorescences axillary (terminal), (boat-like bracts conspicuous); flowers open one day; K + C, C deliquescent; (G ), septal nectaries 0; micropyle (exo)/endostomal, (nucellus apex exposed), outer integument 3-7(-10) cells across, inner ca 2 cells across, parietal tissue 0, or 1-2 cells across, nucellar cap to 2 cells across; fruit a loculicidal capsule, endocarp with fibres in vertical series, transversely elongated, variously thickened; (seeds uniseriate); exotesta thin, endotesta silicified, operculum + ["embryotega"]; endosperm nuclear, chalazal haustorium +, cotyledon ± lateral, suspensor 0; n = 4³; coleoptile +.

 40<[list]/652.
 Tropical and temperate.[Photos - Collection.]